Invariant Solutions for Gradient Ricci Almost Solitons: Introduction and main statements

-When $f$ is constant we call the underlying Einstein manifold a trival Ricci Soliton.
+When $h$ is constant, we call the underlying Einstein manifold a trivial Ricci soliton.

-In \cite{BAR}, the authors considered gradient Ricci solitons, conformal to an $n-$dimensional pseudo Euclidean space, which are invariant under the action $(n-1)-$dimensional translation group and provided all such solutions in the case Steady.
-In \cite{MP} the authors generalized the results for warped product $M=B\times_{f} F$, with $F$ Ricci flat.
+Pigola et al. \cite{PRRS}, explored the Ricci almost solitons in a very comprehensive way.
+They provided topological properties, volume comparison results, a gap theorem and some explicit examples are given.

-IIn \cite{PRRS}, the authors, it was introduced a natural extension of the concept of gradiente Ricci Soliton, the Ricci Almost Soliton.
-Thus, $(M, g)$ is said to be a \emph{ \bf gradient Ricci almost soliton} if equation (\ref{eq1}) is satisfied for some $\rho \in C^{\infty} (M).$ In this article, they provided existence and rigidity results, deduced a-priori curvature estimates and isoltion phenomena, and investigated some topological properties.
-Since gradient Ricci almost soliton contain gradient Ricci Soliton as a particular case, we say that the gradient Ricci almost soliton is \emph{ \bf proper} if the function $\rho$ is non-constant. (see \cite{BGRR}).
+Since gradient Ricci almost solitons contain gradient Ricci solitons as a particular case, we can say that the gradient Ricci almost soliton is \emph{ \it proper} if the function $\lambda$ is non-constant (see \cite{BGRR}).

+In \cite{FFGP} the authors presented a necessary and sufficient condition for constructing gradient Ricci almost solitons that are realized as warped products.
+They provided an example of a particular Riemannian solution of the PDEs that arise from the hypothesis that the base is conformally flat and invariant by translation, in which the fiber is an Einstein manifold.
+Here, we classify all pseudo-Riemannian gradient Ricci almost soliton with warped structure in Theorem \ref{teo1.3}.
+Moreover, Theorem \ref{coro1.3} provides a method capable of producing an infinite number of pseudo-Euclidean warped product gradient Ricci almost soliton such that the base is invariant under the action of an $(n-1)$-translation group and the fiber is Ricci flat (see explicit examples below).

-In \cite{BBR}, the authors proved that either, a Euclidean space $R^{n}$, or a standard sphere $S^{n}$, is the unique manifold with nonnegative escalar curvature which carries a structure of a gradient almost Ricci soliton, provided this gradient is a non trivial conformal vector field.
-Finally, showed that a compact locally conformally flat almost Ricci soliton is isometric to Euclidean sphere $S^{n}$ provided an integral condition holds.
-In addition, they constructed examples of gradient almost Ricci solitons: consider the warped product manifold $M^{n+1}=R\times_{cosht}S^{n}$, with metric $g=dt^{2}+cosh^{2}t g_{0}$, where $g_{0}$ is the standard metric of $S^{n}$.
-They proved that $(M^{n+1}, g, \nabla f, \rho )$, where $f(x, t)=senht$ and $\rho(x,t)=senht +n$, is an gradient almost Ricci soliton.
+Further, Barros, Batista and Ribeiro Jr \cite{BBR}, proved that either a Euclidean space $\mathbb{R}^{n}$ or a standard sphere $\mathbb{S}^{n}$ is the unique manifold with non-negative scalar curvature, which carries a structure of a gradient Ricci almost soliton, provided this gradient is a nontrivial conformal vector field.
+Also, they showed that a compact locally conformally flat almost Ricci soliton is isometric to a Euclidean sphere $\mathbb{S}^{n}$ provided that an integral condition holds.
+In addition, they constructed examples of gradient Ricci almost solitons.
+Consider the warped product manifold $M^{n+1}=\mathbb{R}\times_{\cosh(t)}\mathbb{S}^{n}$ with metric $g=dt^{2}+\cosh^{2}(t)g_{0}$, where $g_{0}$ is the standard metric of $\mathbb{S}^{n}$.
+They proved that $(M^{n+1}, g, \nabla h, \rho )$, where $h(x, t)=\sinh(t)$ and $\lambda(x,t)=\sinh(t) +n$, is a gradient Ricci almost soliton.